 Feng Shui, the Chinese practice of living in a harmonious relationship with one’s surroundings, addresses clutter accumulation as being a major factor as to whether or not there is maximum harmony and flow in one’s life.

-The energy of clutter is profoundly stagnant and by having that “dead” energy around us on a constant basis brings our energy down even though we may not be consciously aware of it.
+The energy of clutter is profoundly stagnant and having that “dead” energy around us on a constant basis brings our energy down even though we may not be consciously aware of it.

 It’s hard to avoid the trap of accumulating more clutter.